Generative AI vs Machine Learning

 FAQs:

-4. What tools are used for Generative AI?
+What tools are commonly used in Generative AI?

 Keploy AI not only generates tests but also verifies the tests generated by AI against your application.
 Unlike other testing platforms, Keploy ensures that the generated tests are actually validated within the context of your application.
 This unique verification step sets Keploy apart from other AI-powered testing platforms.